Thailand Property Guide for Expats: Everything You Need to

 Best for: Long-term residents, budget buyers, lifestyle-not-beach buyers

 Phuket Town is undergoing significant gentrification, with the Sino-Portuguese old town area attracting digital nomads, artists, and cafés.
-Chalong is the practical hub for expats — near marinas, muay thai gyms, international clinics, and transport links.
+Chalong is the practical hub for expats, near marinas, muay thai gyms, international clinics, and transport links.
 Property is among the island’s most affordable.

-Costs of Buying Property in Thailand
+What Do Costs of Buying Property in Thailand Mean for Foreign Buyers?

 | Cost | Amount | Notes |